-The Bennis Scholars Program is an academic program and honor for a select group of USC undergraduate students.
-The program is designed to develop ethical and effective leadership skills through coursework, internships, mentoring, and various activities and experiences.
+The Warren Bennis Scholars Program is an academic program and honor for a select group of USC undergraduate students.
+The program is designed to hone leadership skills through leadership training both inside and outside the classroom.

 Dr. Warren G. Bennis was an internationally renowned authority on leadership and widely acclaimed pioneer of leadership studies.
-He published 30 books on leadership and was an advisor to several U.S. Presidents as well as numerous business leaders.
-In addition, Dr. Bennis was a long-time Distinguished University Professor at USC, where he co-taught with USC President Emeritus Steven B. Sample a popular class on leadership.
+He published 30 books on leadership and was an adviser to several U.S. presidents, as well as numerous business leaders.
+In addition, Dr. Bennis was a long-time distinguished professor at USC, where he co-taught a popular course on leadership with USC President Emeritus Steven B. Sample.
 Read more about Dr. Bennis’ life and career here.